Loops and Conditions

 - Set Reasonable Limits: Always specify

-for loops - Break Down Complex Logic: Use multiple simple conditionals rather than a single complex one
+max_iterationsfor loops - Break Down Complex Logic: Use multiple simple conditionals rather than a single complex one

 - Component Variables: Use component variables for shared configuration